jhaojay/imdb_top50_by_genre/README.md

 ```

 # Validation
-First, check the total row count of the output csv file in Python console,
+First, check the total row count of the output csv file in Python console.
 it should contain 1201 rows including a row of headers:
 ```python
 >>> import csv